-The causeway close to Muhu was frozen on arriving 6 days ago, but now it’s melted; apparently, it’s been a warm winter so far…
+Six days ago, the causeway close to Muhu was frozen, but now it’s melted – apparently this is a warm winter so far…

-As this is a university town, English is widely understood.
-However, the older folk are more likely to only speak Estonian and Russian.
+As this is a university town, English is widely understood, although, the older folk are more likely to only speak Estonian and Russian.

-Didn’t see too much of Tartu as I was still pretty sick with Tonsilitis and a chest infection.
-I’m sure I picked something up in Sapa (Vietnam) as it was freezing cold and only minimal heating.
-Still, this didn’t stop me venturing out a little to break the cabin fever!
+Sadly due to being quite ill with Tonsillitis and a chest infection, I haven’t explored too much of Tartu.
+I’m sure a bug from Sapa (Vietnam) just kicked in as it was freezing cold there with only minimal heating.
+Still, this doesn’t stop me venturing out a little to break the cabin fever…